Select Waterway (Listed by Canals and then Rivers)

 Maintenance and Restoration of the Canal

 Preserving the Aire and Calder Navigation is vital for future generations.
 Ongoing maintenance work ensures the canal remains safe and navigable, while restoration projects aim to preserve its historical significance.
-Organizations like The Canal & River Trust are at the forefront of these efforts, working to maintain the infrastructure and protect the canal’s wildlife.
+Organisations like The Canal & River Trust are at the forefront of these efforts, working to maintain the infrastructure and protect the canal’s wildlife.

 The Wakefield Branch, like many other canals in the UK, relies on both government funding and community support to continue serving as a recreational and historical resource.